lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verse 4.**

-1\.What is to be made known? *The praises of the Lord; his strength and his wonderful works.*
+1\.
+What is to be made known? *The praises of the Lord; his strength and his wonderful works.*

-2\.To whom are they to be made known? *To the* generations to come.
+2\.
+To whom are they to be made known? *To the* generations to come.

-3\.By whom?
+3\.
+By whom?
 Parents—one generation to another.

-4\.How made known?
+4\.
+How made known?

 (a) By hiding nothing.